Liberation Struggle (Kerala)

-The Liberation Struggle in Kerala (1958–59) was a period of anti-communist protest against the first elected state government in Kerala, led by E. M. S. Namboodiripad of the Communist Party of India.
-Organised opposition to the government was primarily driven by the Syro-Malabar Church, the Nair Service Society, the Indian Union Muslim League, and the Indian National Congress.
-The Communist Party alleged that the movement received substantial funding from sources outside India, facilitated by the CIA and international Catholic organisations.
+The Liberation Struggle in Kerala (1958–59) or Vimochana Samaram was a period of anti-communist protest against the first elected state government in Kerala, led by E. M. S. Namboodiripad of the Communist Party of India.
+Organised opposition to the government was primarily driven by the Syro-Malabar Church, the Nair Service Society, the Indian Union Muslim League, the Praja Socialist Party, and the Indian National Congress.

 In the aftermath of the struggle, at least 15 people, mostly Christians, including a pregnant woman, died in various incidents of police firing.
 These events led the Indian central government, under Prime Minister Jawaharlal Nehru, to impose President's Rule and dismiss the state government.

 Background

 On 1 November 1956, the state of Kerala was formed through the States Reorganisation Act merging most of the Malabar District in the Madras state, the majority of the Travancore-Cochin state, and the Kasargod taluk of South Kanara.
 In 1957, the first elections for the newly formed Kerala Legislative Assembly were held, resulting in the formation of a government led by the Communist Party of India under the leadership of E. M. S. Namboodiripad.